ProgrammerNomad/WhoisExtractor-Email-Tool/README.md

 ### Core Functionality
 - **100% Local Processing** - Your data never leaves your device
-- **Fast Client-Side Extraction** - Instant regex-based email extraction
+- **Web Worker Architecture** - Non-blocking processing for files up to 300 MB
 - **Smart Deduplication** - Case-insensitive, automatic duplicate removal
-- **Keyword Filtering** - 83 pre-configured keywords to filter out generic/privacy emails
+- **Advanced Keyword Filtering** - 94 pre-configured keywords with smart pattern matching
 - **Multiple Input Methods** - Paste text or upload files (.txt, .csv, etc.)
 - **Flexible Export** - Copy to clipboard or export as .txt/.csv
-- **Real-Time Progress** - Live count and streaming results display
+- **Real-Time Progress** - Live count, file reading progress, and streaming results
 - **Full-Page Experience** - Opens in a new tab, not a cramped popup
+- **Memory Efficient** - Files displayed as placeholders (not in textarea) to save memory

 ### Advanced Features
 - **Multi-Language Support** - 10 languages with instant switching: